textpattern/textpattern-plugins-website/.github/ISSUE_TEMPLATE/report-a-website-issue.md

 ---
 name: plugins.Textpattern.com website issue
-about: Create a report to help us improve the Textpattern plugin website (not specifically related to a plugin listing).
+about: Create a report to help us improve the Textpattern plugin website code (not specifically related to a plugin listing or content).
 ---

-**Describe the bug**
+**Describe the issue**
-A clear and concise description of what the bug is.
+A clear and concise description of what the website code issue is.

 **To reproduce**
 Steps to reproduce the behaviour: